Best daily deals

 A 3.5mm headphone jack is present for wired listening when needed.

-The Life Q35 uses Bluetooth 5.0 with support for SBC, AAC, and LDAC, Sony’s lossless Bluetooth codec that is theoretically capable of up to 990kbps, along with 24-bit/96kHz Hi-Res playback.
+The Life Q35 use Bluetooth 5.0 with support for SBC, AAC, and LDAC, Sony’s lossless Bluetooth codec that is theoretically capable of up to 990kbps, along with 24-bit/96kHz Hi-Res playback.
 In our testing, however, this is not the case for LDAC.
 Any device running Android 8.0 or later supports LDAC, though you can manually switch to SBC or AAC in your Android phone’s developer settings.

-It is quick and easy to pair the headphones to multiple devices, although audio can only be played back from one source at a time.
+It is quick and easy to pair the headphones to multiple devices, although audio can only be played from one source at a time.
 Anker included NFC pairing inside the headphone, so all it takes is a single tap to pair to Android phones.

 After connecting to the first device, double press the power button on the Anker Soundcore Life Q35 to manually re-enter pairing mode, then look for the headset in your Bluetooth device settings.